All Episodes

 So to me, this is a big moment in terms of what the Department of Justice ought to be doing.

-And when we first started reporting from the laptop in October of 2020, when Rudy Giuliani and Bob Costello came to me and showed me what they had.
+And when we first started reporting from the laptop in October of 2020, when Rudy Giuliani and Bob Costello came to me and showed me what they had, Bob Costello laid out in very clear fashion five separate crimes that were Joe Biden corruption crimes and they were, and the evidence on the laptop.

 He told us about the China deals.

-He told us about what you were just saying about Hunter saying that he has to give half his salary to his pop, to his to his father, to Joe Biden, about having to support this family for 30 years, etc.
+He told us about what you were just saying about Hunter saying that he has to give half his salary to his pop, to his father, to Joe Biden, about having to support this family for 30 years, etc.

-The laptop is awash with that stuff, and we could not have made head or tail of those thousands of documents if we hadn't had the benefit of first of all John Paul MacIsaac, who had had months to go through the information and sort out what were the crimes, what were the things that disturbed him.
+And we could not have made head or tail of those thousands of documents if we hadn't had the benefit of, first of all, John Paul MacIsaac, who had had months to go through the information and sort out what were the crimes, what were the things that disturbed him.

-He was looking mostly at Ukraine.
+He's looking mostly at Ukraine.

-Then we had six weeks of Bob Costello, a former deputy criminal chief of the Southern District of New York, and Rudy Giuliani, former US attorney.
+Then we had six weeks of Bob Costello, a former deputy criminal chief of the Southern District of New York, and Rudy Giuliani, former U.S. attorney.

-They took that guide that they got from John Paul MacIsaac, they applied it to their own knowledge and found what was important in the laptop, and it was not sex and drugs and rock and roll.
+They applied it to their own knowledge and found what was important in the laptop.

 It was, as you said, Joe Biden's corruption.